gilch/hissp/docs/faq.rst

 while a direct and sensible translation once you understand Hissp, is *completely unpythonic*.

-Another major difference is Hissp's module literals and qualified symbols, which allow macros to easily import their requirements from other modules.
+Another major difference is Hissp's module handles and qualified symbols, which allow macros to easily import their requirements from other modules.
 Macro dependencies are much harder to work with in Hy.
 Lissp's template quote automatically qualifies symbols like Clojure does.